-Outside of Intuit, there are some amazing “third party” resources that provide excellent insight on how to use QuickBooks Online:
+Outside of Intuit, there are some amazing third-party resources that provide excellent insight on how to use QuickBooks Online:

 6. and 7.
-Intuitive Accountant Newsletter and Scaling New Heights – Both of Joe Woodard’s (a long time QuickBooks guru) vehicles are amazing QuickBooks Online resources.
-Intuitive Accountant is an online resource for product info, human interest, technical articles and event listings.
-Scaling New Heights is a dizzying affair of nothing but training that is related to QuickBooks—both online and desktop.
+Intuitive Accountant Newsletter and Scaling New Heights – Both of Joe Woodard’s (a longtime QuickBooks guru) vehicles are amazing QuickBooks Online resources.
+Intuitive Accountant is an online resource for product info, human interest, technical articles, and event listings.
+Scaling New Heights is a dizzying affair of nothing but training that is related to QuickBooks—both Online and Desktop.
 There is certification training, add-on training, business management, and so much more.